Q & A on COVID-19

 2. Are some people more at risk than others?

-Generally elderly people and those with underlying health conditions (e.g. hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer) are considered to be more at risk of developing severe symptoms.
+Elderly people above 70 years of age and those with underlying health conditions (e.g. hypertension, diabetes, cardiovascular disease, chronic respiratory disease and cancer) are considered to be more at risk of developing severe symptoms.
+Men in these groups also appear to be at a slightly higher risk than females.

-3. Are children also at risk of infection?
+3. Are children also at risk of infection and what is their potential role in transmission?

 5. Is there a treatment for the COVID-19 disease?